geeklove/a/readme.txt

-git is a
+git is a d v c s
-git is free
+git is free s